colemickens/polykube/README.md

    Uses the Cluster DNS addon to resolve services at runtime in cluster.
    (The dotnet api simply connects to postgres via `tcp://db:5432`, redis via `tcp://redis:6379`, etc.)

-## Fine Print

-  * This is a work-in-progress
-  * I will be resetting `master` and the repo history regularly